illucIT/InstaTrie/README.md

 ## Future Planning

-There are some featur ideas which didn't make it into the current implementation:
+There are some feature ideas which didn't make it into the current implementation:

 * Currently only the whole index can be refreshed.
 If you want to add a model to the index, you have to combine the current list of models with the new model in a temporary list, and create a new index from the whole new list.